LifeTox: Unveiling Implicit Toxicity in Life Advice: LifeTox Dataset

 \section{\texttt{LifeTox} Dataset}

 \paragraph{Dataset Construction}

 The twin Reddit forums LPT and ULPT feature two main types of posts: 1) those in which individuals share their life tips and 2) \textit{those that are advice-seeking, where users look for solutions to their problems}.
 We scraped posts under \textit{the latter category}, along with their corresponding comments.
-Each forum is under strict guidelines and managerial oversight, and posts that violate each safety manner are flagged with a specific watermark and removed.
-We have excluded all comments linked to that watermark.
-To preserve the natural flow of QA, we omitted any edited content after the initial posting.
-Detailed procedures are in Appendix \ref{sec:rules}.
-By collecting 66,260 safe pairs from LPT and unsafe 21,250 from ULPT, we have assembled \texttt{LifeTox}, a dataset comprising a total of 87,510 instances.
+Each forum operates under strict guidelines and managerial oversight as outlined in Appendix \ref{sec:rules}.
+Posts that violate these safety standards are either flagged with a specific watermark or removed.
+Detailed crawling procedures are in Appendix \ref{sec:crawl}.
+Through human evaluation, we confirmed the reliability of this strict management, labeling LPT comments as safe and ULPT comments as unsafe\footnote{Detailed in Appendix \ref{sec:human}}.
+By collecting 66,260 safe pairs from LPT and 21,250 unsafe ones from ULPT, we have assembled \texttt{LifeTox}, a dataset comprising a total of 87,510 instances.

 \paragraph{\texttt{LifeTox} Statistics}